Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

 #Some important facts:

-- Save and Run the code in a seperate directory.
+- Save and Run the code in a separate directory.
 Such that it doesn't effect your work flow.

 - You can use any key for this encryption.
 But make sure you use the same "KEY" for both the encryption and decryption.
 Or the end results may vary.